khodjiyev2o/beeline_blog/README.md

 ````
 source venv\bin\activate
 ````
 4. Create the .env file and fill out the missing values.
-You can look at all missing values in sample.env file:
+You can look at all missing values in env.example file:

 For example:
 ````